kugared94/Mad-Mover-project/README.md

 * Reference code for the html, css, and javascript are referred from W3School, Bootstrap, and stack overflow.

 ## Acknowledgements

 Special thanks to:
 * Code Institute Mentor, Miss Antonija Simic for his time and support in explaining and demonstrating areas of code this developer was struggling to understand.
 * Code Institute Tutor, for their time and support in explaining and demonstrating areas of code this developer was struggling to understand.

+## Disclaimer

+All the content of this website, including the images used, are for educational purposes only.

 A fully responsive website using CSS, javascript, and HTML5